 Bulksupplements Pure Pea Protein Powder is the king when it comes budget-friendly vegan protein powders: The 20kg (44 lbs) container yields some of the cheapest grams of protein per dollar.

-That is by far the best deal I've encountered in my quest to find the most inexpensive plant-protein source, no other protein powder comes even close.
+That is by far the greatest deal I've encountered in my quest to find the most inexpensive plant-protein source, no other protein powder comes even close.

 Now a 44-pound sack of protein powder is a substantial amount.
 If you want something smaller, then the 5 kg (11 lbs) container isn't a bad deal at all, and this is one what we recommend for the typical lifter.

 The reason why it's so inexpensive is that:

 - B. The minimalistic ingredient list: the product contains only 100% pure pea protein powder.

 With only one ingredient (which means no fillers, flavorings, emulsifiers or other crap), you know exactly what’s being poured into your digestive system, which is something we can’t often find out!